 The Divorce Rate of Police Officers

-It has long been a widely held belief that law enforcement careers lead to higher divorce rates than do other occupations.
-Many law enforcement agencies, when hiring new recruits or officers, will go so far as to ask candidates to sign a statement acknowledging that they're aware of the greater potential for divorce before they're hired.
+It's a widely held belief that law enforcement careers lead to higher divorce rates than other occupations.
+Many law enforcement agencies go so far as to ask candidates to sign a statement before they're hired, acknowledging that they're aware of the greater potential for divorce.

-Amazingly, though, when the data was actually compiled and analyzed, researchers discovered that the opposite is true.
-Police officers actually have a divorce rate that is lower than the national average and, in fact, are closer to the bottom of the list when it comes to the correlation between occupations and divorce.
+In fact, researchers have discovered that the opposite is true.
+The police divorce rate is actually lower than the national average.
+It's closer to the bottom of the list when it comes to the correlation between occupations and divorce.

-There are several reasons why people have accepted the notion that divorce rates are high among police officers.
-One of the most often cited thoughts is that the stress of the job contributes to destabilizing life at home.
+People have accepted the notion that police divorce rates are high for a number of reasons.
+One of the most commonly cited is that the stress of the job contributes to destabilizing life at home.

-Many people, including those in the industry, think that law enforcement officers are exposed to a much higher and different kind of stress than those in other professions.
-The difficulty associated with handling those stresses is regarded as a major reason for the perceived higher rate of divorce.
+Many people, including those in the industry, think that law enforcement officers are exposed to a much higher and different kind of stress than people in other professions.
+The difficulty associated with handling these stresses is regarded as a major reason for the perceived higher rate of divorce.

-Researchers at Radford University in Virginia poured over data from the 2000 census and came to a very different conclusion: the divorce rate among law enforcement officers is no higher than the national average.
-In truth, they found that the divorce rate for police is lower than average.
+Researchers at Radford University in Virginia poured over data in 2010 and came to the conclusion that the divorce rate among law enforcement officers is no higher than the national average.
+In fact, they found that the divorce rate for police is slightly lower than average.

 Divorce Rates Across Occupations

-The national average for divorce across all occupations was 16.96 percent, compared to 14.47 percent for law enforcement careers.
-Interestingly, the data showed the divorce rate to be 15.01 percent for police and patrol officers, as opposed to just over 12 percent for both detectives and police supervisors.
+The national average for divorce across all occupations was 16.35% in the latter study, compared to 14.47% for those in law enforcement careers.
+The data included a divorce rate of 15.01% for police and patrol officers, as opposed to just over 12% for detectives and police supervisors.

-The criminal justice jobs with the highest divorce rates were animal control officers at 19.02 percent, fish and game wardens at 25.53 percent, and parking enforcement officers at 26.25 percent.
-The law enforcement occupation with the lowest divorce rate was railroad transit police at 5.26 percent.
+The criminal justice jobs with the highest divorce rates were animal control officers at 19.02%, fish and game wardens at 25.53%, and parking enforcement officers at 26.25%.
+The law enforcement occupation with the lowest divorce rate was railroad transit police at 5.26%.

-If the conventional wisdom that police officers have a higher divorce rate than most is wrong, what are the occupations that seem to be most prone to divorce?
-Based on the 2000 census data, the five jobs with the highest rate of divorce are machine setters, gaming cage (casino) workers, massage therapists and, topping the list, dancers, and choreographers.
+Based on the 2010 study, the five jobs with the highest rate of divorce are machine setters, gaming cage (casino) workers, massage therapists, and, topping the list, dancers and choreographers.

 When comparing the numbers, law enforcement jobs don't even come close.
-The top five occupations for divorce showed rates between 32 and 43 percent, compared to the 14 percent for criminal justice workers.
+The top five occupations for divorce showed rates between 32% and 43%, compared to the 14.47% for law enforcement workers.

-Those people who are considering a career in law enforcement have a lot of things to think about and consider.
-Now, however, they can take solace in the fact that, contrary to popular belief, the elevated divorce rate doesn't have to be one of them.
-In fact, if the researchers' data are correct, a law enforcement career may even lead to greater success both at work and at home.
+People considering a career in law enforcement have a lot of things to think about and consider, but an elevated divorce rate doesn't have to be one of them.
+In fact, a law enforcement career may even lead to greater success both at work and at home.